 Ayanchin Four Seasons Lodge is a full service lodge in Terelj National Park about 50 minutes from the Mongolian capital, Ulaanbaatar.
 They have a main lodge, cabins, traditional gers, hotel rooms and now- five new Colorado Yurts.

-The resort is a family business, owned by Mandah Karlsen and managed by her brother Urnuh Gombosuren.
+The resort is a family business, owned by Mandah Karlsen and managed by her sister Urnuh Gombosuren.
 Ayanchin Four Seasons Lodge was established in 2005 and is open all year round.
 Most visitors are Mongolian families, and they also see expats from around the world.
 In addition to lodging, they have kids’ play areas, an entertainment room, a full service restaurant, bike rentals, horseback riding, guided day trips and a conference center.